ericoporto/ags-manual-wiki/Globalfunctions_Event.md

  - `eEventEnterRoomAfterFadein` event type is only supported since AGS 3.6.0.
  - `eEventLeaveRoomAfterFadeout` event type  is only supported since AGS 3.6.1.
  - `eEventGameSaved` event type  is only supported since AGS 3.6.1.
+ - `eEventDialogStart` event type  is only supported since AGS 3.6.2.
+ - `eEventDialogStop` event type  is only supported since AGS 3.6.2.
+ - `eEventDialogRun` event type  is only supported since AGS 3.6.2.
+ - `eEventDialogOptionsOpen` event type  is only supported since AGS 3.6.2.
+ - `eEventDialogOptionsClose` event type  is only supported since AGS 3.6.2.

 ---